paulkennethkent/projectresponsive/about.md

 weight: 2
 ---

 This website has been developed to showcase the projects I have completed over the past few years.

-I have always enjoyed working in the technology industry and think that now is the time to focus more on aspects of development and design that I enjoy.
+I have worked in the technology side of publishing for over 5 years now and I know now is the time to focus more on aspects of development and design that I enjoy.
+I believe having a project website will help me to focus on producing content.

 Why the name project responsive?
 In the past I was very focused on making responsive websites but now this is just a given in any aspect of development or webdesign.
-My ultimate goal is still to produce an original concept or idea and build it from start to finish.
+My ultimate goal is still to produce an original concept or idea, building it from start to finish and making it accessible to everyone.
+So for now I am going to stick with the name.

 If I learn anything new and exciting I am going to try and post the information [blog]({{site.baseurl}}/blog "here").
 I do have other interests other than development so there might be a few posts about learning spanish, football, running and computer games.

 [![Instagram]({{site.baseurl}}/images/insta.svg)](https://www.instagram.com/pkkent/?ref=badge)
 [![Linked In]({{site.baseurl}}/images/linked.svg)](https://uk.linkedin.com/pub/paul-kent/45/755/b88)